 In its original formulation, the KST states that any continuous function $f:[0,1]^d\to\R$ can be represented \textit{exactly} as

 where $\Phi_{q}:\R\to\R$ and $\phi_{q,p}:[0,1]\to\R$ are univariate continuous functions known as \textit{outer functions} and \textit{inner functions}, respectively.

-The first version of the KST was created to address Hilbert's 13th problem \cite{hilbert2000mathematical} regarding the representability of solutions of 7th-degree equations in terms of continuous functions of at most two variables.
-Since its inception in the mid 20th century, the theorem has since inspired attempts to apply it in fields like approximation theory and neural networks as a potential foundation for representing and approximating multivariate functions.
+The first version of the KST was created to address Hilbert's 13th problem \citep{hilbert2000mathematical} on the representability of solutions to 7th-degree equations via continuous functions of at most two variables.
+Since its inception in the mid-20th century, the theorem has inspired numerous connections to approximation theory and neural networks, due to its potential for studying multivariate functions.

 Over time, a multitude of different versions of KST have emerged, each with slightly different formulations and conditions, reflecting the evolving attempts to adapt the theorem to different applications and mathematical frameworks.
-Some of the most important variants are outlined in table \ref{tab:kst-versions}.
+Some of the most important variants are outlined in Table \ref{tab:kst-versions}.
 For more information, we recommend the excellent book written by \citet{sprecher2017kolmogorov-survey-book}, who has worked on KST related problems for the past half century.

 \paragraph{KST And Neural Networks.} There is a substantial body of literature connecting the Kolmogorov Superposition Theorem (KST) to neural networks \citep{kolmorogov_network-1993, training-kolmogorov-2022}, notably pioneered by Hecht-Nielsen in the late 1980s \citep{hecht1987kolmogorov}.
 KST was seen as promising for providing exact representations of functions, unlike approximation-based methods such as those of \citet{cybenko1989approximation}.
 More recently, Kolmogorov-Arnold Networks (KANs) \citep{liu2024kan} were proposed, attracting attention as a potential alternative to MLPs.
 Despite the initial enthusiasm, KANs have faced scrutiny due to mixed empirical performance and questions about experimental fairness \citep{yu2024kanmlpfairercomparison, SHUKLA2024117290}.